khusthar/js-samples/CLOUD_SHELL_INSTRUCTIONS.md

-# Run the `infowindow-simple-max` sample in Google Cloud Shell
+# Run the `inset-map` sample in Google Cloud Shell

 <walkthrough-tutorial-duration duration="10"/>

 ## Introduction

-This tutorial will walk through the process of running a web application from the `infowindow-simple-max` sample using TypeScript, Babel, and Webpack.
+This tutorial will walk through the process of running a web application from the `inset-map` sample using TypeScript, Babel, and Webpack.

 For feedback related to this sample, please open a new issue on [GitHub](https://github.com/googlemaps/js-samples/issues).